Kesav-Deepak-Sridharan/Applied_AI_SIH_Workshop/README.md

-# ClassTrack — AI-Based Classroom Attendance
+# ANTI-PROXY — AI-Based Classroom Attendance

 ## Important scope
 This educational project demonstrates **face detection plus teacher verification**.
 The computer-vision component detects faces in a classroom image but does not identify people by biometric identity.
 The teacher remains responsible for the final Present/Absent decision.